-Using the ELP Link III Software
+Using ELP Link IV

-The ELP Link III software is a utility you can run from your desktop or laptop computer to control projector features and draw special graphics on your screen.
+The ELP Link IV software is a utility you can run from your desktop or laptop computer to control projector features and draw special graphics on your screen.
 You can also use the software to reconfigure the special effects buttons on the remote control.
+This chapter describes how to: